Achintha-Kavindu/aswanna-project-frontend/repomix-output.md

           <h3>No special offers found</h3>
           <p>
             {offers.length === 0
               ?
-"Create your first special offer to attract more customers!"
+"Create your first special offer to attract more buyers!"
               : "No offers match your search criteria"}
           </p>
           {offers.length === 0 && (